Services for Adults

 Dual Recovery Resource Group (DRRG) is a peer operated support group for people with co-occurring mental illness or substance use disorders.

-Entitlement Specialist assists people, as needed, to apply for entitlements, including social security paperwork, DHS forms, and Medicaid applications.
-Available during walk-in clinic hours and by appointment.
+Entitlement Specialist assists people, as needed, to apply for entitlements, including social security paperwork, DHHS forms, and Medicaid applications.

 *Environmental Modifications are physical changes to a person’s home, car or work environment that are of direct medical or remedial benefit to the person.
 Modifications ensure access, protect health and safety, or enable greater independence for a person with physical disabilities.
 Note that other sources of funding must be explored first, before using Medicaid funds, for environmental modifications.